If It's Yellow Let It Mellow: The Great Debate

 The Water We Waste

 What is truly disgusting is how our current human waste disposal system works in the United States.
 We take about 1.6 gallons of good drinking water to flush 10 ounces of urine down the toilet.
-In doing so, the 1.6 gallons become undrinkable.
+In doing so, we make those 1.6 gallons undrinkable.

 Next, the water must be routed to a wastewater cleaning facility where it is processed, usually with heavy chemicals like chlorine, then processed once more to remove the chemicals that were used to decontaminate it.
 Then it is dumped into the rivers and oceans.
 In other words, we take perfectly good drinking water, make it toxic and then doubly toxic, clean it and then dump it into the environment.

 In reaction to this massive waste of drinking water, countries like Singapore have created wastewater treatment facilities that clean wastewater effectively enough that it is considered safe to drink.
 Such facilities supply about 30% of Singapore's drinking water.

 Let It Mellow